animate-object/rain/README.md

 - Generate adjacency graph for grid as function of number of rows
 - Color nodes n different colors
 - Expanding perimeter graph traversal ('flood')
+- Win test and state
+- Turn counter

 ## In Progress
+- Sleep
 ## On Deck

 - On load, get time to drive random seed
-- Win test and state
 - New game button
+- Game options (row counts, n colors, color schemes)
 - View responds to window resize
 - Embedding Elm in a web app

-- Hover feedback
+## Stretch
+- When you hover a node, all adjacent nodes of the same color get highlighted
+- Square Grids, Hexagonal Grids
+- Train a solver (every project needs AI)